Ensembl/ensembl-hive/docs/creating_runnables/IO_and_errors.rst

 Receiving input parameters
 --------------------------

-In eHive, parameters are the primary method of passing messages between components in a pipeline.
-Due to the central role of parameters, one of eHive's paradigms is to try and make most data sources look like parameters; somewhat analogous to the UNIX philosophy of "make everything look like a file."
-Therefore the syntax for accessing parameters also applies to accessing accumulators and user-defined tables in the hive database.
+In eHive, parameters are the primary method of passing data and messages between components in a pipeline.
+Due to the central role of parameters, one of eHive's paradigms is to try to make most data sources look like parameters; somewhat analogous to the UNIX philosophy of "make everything look like a file."
+Therefore, the syntax for accessing parameters also applies to accessing accumulators and user-defined tables in the hive database.

 Within a runnable, parameter values can be set or retrieved using the param() method or one of its variants -- e.g. ``$self->param('parameter_name') #get`` or ``$self->param('parameter_name', $new_value) #set``: